Impact of stochastic star-formation histories and dust on selecting quiescent galaxies with JWST photometry: Spectral energy distribution modelling

 In all runs, we assume \cite{Bruzal03} single stellar population models with the IMF given by \cite{Chabrier03}.
 We use the \cite{Charlot00} attenuation module, as our main interest is to study how the inclusion of MIRI data reflects the SFH output.
 This module assumes two separate attenuation curves for young and old stellar populations.
 Finally, we use the dust emission model described in \cite{Draine14}.

 Since our sample covers a broad redshift range (${0<z<6}$), we split it into five sub-samples with lower redshift coverage.
-The definition of sub-samples is purely arbitrary.
 The main purpose is to keep the computation relatively easy, with as little change in input parameters as possible.
-The redshift ranges of the sub-samples and their influence on the input parameters are shown in the first part of Tab.~\ref{TAB:CIGALE_inp}.
+The number of galaxies within each sub-sample, redshift ranges of the sub-samples, and their influence on the input parameters are shown in the first part of Tab.~\ref{TAB:CIGALE_inp}.

-To test the influence of the dust component on the results, we perform similar runs without considering dust emission and the corresponding MIRI data.
-All other parameters are exactly the same.
-From now on, runs with dust emission and inclusion of MIRI data will be refereed as \textit{MIRI runs}, and those without dust emission and without MIRI data as \textit{no-MIRI runs}.
-The exemplary SED with wavelength coverage for both \textit{MIRI} and \textit{no-MIRI runs}, is presented in the upper panel of Fig.~\ref{fig:SIMBAgal}.
+To test the influence of the dust component and MIR observations on the results, we perform a second set of CIGALE runs using the same final sample, but without observed MIRI data (fluxes and/or upper limits).
+Since here we restrict our data to NIR, we also disable the dust emission model to speed up the calculations.
+All other parameters stay the same.
+From now on, the main runs with inclusion of MIRI data and dust emission module will be referred to as \textit{MIRI runs}.
+The second set, with no MIRI data and dust emission module included will be referred to as \textit{no-MIRI runs}.
+The exemplary SEDs for both \textit{MIRI} and \textit{no-MIRI runs} are presented in the upper panel of Fig.~\ref{fig:examplesSFH}.

 Throughout the analysis, we utilise the Bayesian values of each property estimated by CIGALE (through an internal Bayesian procedure), unless explicitly written otherwise.
-The comparison of all the distributions that result as a function of redshift, for each SFH model, of the most important physical properties, M$_\star$, SFR, age and A$_V$, is presented in Fig.~\ref{fig:ResultsHist}.
+The M$\star$-$z$ distribution of the final sample for the Regulator SFH model is presented in the upper panel in Fig.~\ref{fig:ResultsHist}.
 Furthermore, redshift and M$_\star$ histograms are presented in Fig.~\ref{fig:massCompletenessAll}.
-The photo-z errors are not propagated as CIGALE does not allow that.
+The photo-z errors are not propagated.